 What is iPaaS?
 Gartner Provides a Reference Model

 It’s no secret that cloud integration is one of the main challenges facing today’s enterprises.
 In order to meet the growing need for secure and reliable cloud integration solutions, several vendors have started to offer integration services known as Integration Platform as a Service (iPaaS).
+For more information about the category, take a look at Gartner's iPaaS Magic Quadrant report, in which MuleSoft is a Leader.

 In simplest terms, iPaaS is a platform for building and deploying integrations within the cloud and between the cloud and enterprise.
 With iPaaS, users can develop integration flows that connect applications residing in the cloud or on-premises and then deploy them without installing or managing any hardware or middleware.